-Interested in getting monthly ideas for social media, blog posts, or newsletter articles earlier?
-Sign up for our Monthly Nonprofit Writing Prompts.
+These ideas come from our Monthly Nonprofit Writing Prompts email newsletter*.
+If you would like these ideas sent to your inbox a month in advance, sign up for our Monthly Nonprofit Writing Prompts.
 I send this email newsletter the first week of every month with prompts for the following month.
-For example, I will email the prompts for October next week.
-Sign up now to get prompts emailed to you monthly.
+For example, I will email the prompts for October late next week.
+Sign up now to get prompts emailed to you in advance monthly.

 On the Calendar